rotanov/fefu-mmorpg-protocol/README.md

 Each message MUST be represented by a single JSON object.
 Messages are sent via either HTTP/1.1 or WebSocket protocol.

-Request message MUST contain a single `action` name with a corresponding string value determining required action.
+Request message MUST contain a single key `action` with a corresponding string value determining required action.
 Each request message MUST be answered with a corresponging response message.

-Response message MUST contain a single `result` name with a corresponding value describing result.
+Response message MUST contain a single key `result` with a corresponding value describing result.

-Both request and response messages MAY contain any other name/value pairs specific for particular request/response.
+Both request and response messages MAY contain any other key/value pairs specific for particular request/response.

 ### Terminology

 TBD — http://en.wiktionary.org/wiki/TBD

-Name in context of json message stands for name in name/value pair which is the same as key/value pair or attribute/value pair.
+Key in context of json message stands for name in name/value pair which is the same as key/value pair or attribute/value pair.
 JSON RFC uses `name` in such context.